CBStanley12/easynote/README.md

 * [License](#license)

 ## Project Status
-This project is currently: _In Progress_
+This project is currently: _Complete_

 ## Technologies
 Built with: